ethangclark/echrome/README.md

 </h1>

 ### Debugging
-Normally jest-electron-runner runs a headless instance of electron when testing the renderer process.
+Normally jest-electron-hax runs a headless instance of electron when testing the renderer process.
 You may show the UI by adding this to your test:
 ```js
 require('electron').remote.getCurrentWindow().show();
 ```